 This is the second in a series of newsletters addressing the state of the COVID-19 pandemic around the world.
-The first in the series, on Latin America, can be found here.
+Other articles in the series cover Latin America, the Persian Gulf, East Asia, Europe, and the BRICS.

 Let me bottom-line it: In the United States, the COVID epidemic is now the second-worst in the developed world and among the dozen worst globally.
 The epidemic will get considerably more intense in just the next few weeks.
 Red states and Blue states will experience almost identical epidemics.
 The situation will not noticeably improve until such time as we have a widely distributed vaccine program.